Wang Yihan

 Wang Yihan (born 18 January 1988) is a retired Chinese professional badminton player and former women's singles world champion and Olympic silver medalist.
 Wang started her career with her coach Wang Pengren at only nine years of age.
-She was selected for the junior team in 2004, and after being promoted to the senior team in 2006 she began to shine in major tournaments.
+She was selected for the junior team in 2004, and after being promoted to the senior team in 2006, she began to shine in major tournaments.
 By October 2009 she was the top ranked Women's singles player in the world.

 Career

 2004–2006

-Wang was the bronze medallist at the 2004 Asian Junior Championships.
+Yihan was the bronze medallist at the 2004 Asian Junior Championships.
 She was also a quarterfinalist in the same year's World Junior Championships where she lost to Korean Ha Jung-eun.
-In 2005, she won the silver medal in Asian Junior Championships where she lost to her teammate Wang Lin in final.
+In 2005, she won the silver medal in Asian Junior Championships where she lost to her teammate Wang Lin in the final.
 In 2006, she won both Asian Junior Championships & World Junior Championships with her win against Malaysian Lyddia Cheah & Indian Saina Nehwal respectively.
-She earned a spotlight in World's elite badminton when she won the 2006 Badminton World Cup which included her win against reigning Olympic champion Zhang Ning in semifinal and 2–times reigning world champion Xie Xingfang in final, both wins in just 2 games.
+She earned a spotlight in the World elite badminton where she won the 2006 Badminton World Cup, winning against reigning Olympic champion, Zhang Ning in the semifinal, and 2–times reigning world champion Xie Xingfang in the final; both wins in just 2 games.

 2007–2008

-In 2007, she won 3 titles, In the 2007 Summer Universiade, she beat Taipei's Cheng Shao-chieh to win the gold medal.
+In 2007, she won 3 titles.
+In the 2007 Summer Universiade, she beat Taipei's Cheng Shao-chieh to win the gold medal.
 She also won the Bitburger Open & Russian Open Grand Prix Gold that year.
-In 2008 she started year with finishing runner-up at the German Open losing to Jun Jae-youn.
-Then won her first superseries title, the Japan Open by beating leading player from Hongkong Zhou Mi with 21–19, 17–21, 21–15 scores.
-However, she didn't qualify for participation in 2008 Olympics, as her highest achieving teammates and senior players Xie Xingfang, Zhang Ning & Lu Lan had already confirmed their places from China.
+In 2008, she started the year by finishing runner-up at the German Open, losing to Jun Jae-youn.
+Yihan then won her first super-series title, the Japan Open by beating leading player from Hongkong, Zhou Mi, with 21–19, 17–21, 21–15 scores.
+However, she didn't qualify ro participate in the 2008 Olympics, as her highest achieving teammates and senior players Xie Xingfang, Zhang Ning & Lu Lan had already confirmed their places from China.